-Cycle of Revenge: The Dwarves will go to war over any perceived slights.
+Cycle of Revenge: The Dwarfs will go to war over any perceived slights.
 And then they will go to war to avenge the deaths of everyone who died in the previous war.
 And then they will go to war to avenge the deaths of those who died in that war, and so on.
 They can keep an endless cycle of revenge going all by themselves without any intentional participation from the other party.

 The Lizardmen, despite being lizard people and feeding people to giant snakes for their Aztec-inspired religion, aren't all that bad.
 They're essentially the guardians of the world and will often oppose the machinations of Chaos.
 Provided that they don't intrude on territory that is considered sacred to the Lizardmen, other races will be generally be left alone.
 The problem is that while they're not overtly hostile to other lifeforms, they don't seem to particularly care about them either.
 Their dedication to carrying out the enigmatic plans of the Old Ones often results in them doing things like re-arranging entire mountains because they're not in the right place.
-Said rearrangement resulted in a catastrophe that nearly destroyed the Dwarven race and shattered their empire into a handful of isolated kingdoms and strongholds.
+Said rearrangement resulted in a catastrophe that nearly destroyed the Dwarf race and shattered their empire into a handful of isolated kingdoms and strongholds.

 Many, or at least some Vampires in the Warhammer world aren't evil at all.
 However, they tend not to be at the head of an army, and so don't play a prominent role outside of the novels.
-There is even a set of stories featuring a female vampire named Geneviève Dieudonné who is practically a Friendly Neighborhood Vampire... admittedly, the stories featuring her were created during the earlier editions of the setting and she is basically a "transcontinental cousin" of the same character from the other Kim Newman series, Anno Dracula and The Diogenes Club.
+There is even a set of stories featuring a female vampire named Geneviève Dieudonné who is practically a Friendly Neighborhood Vampire... admittedly, the stories featuring her were created during the earlier editions of the setting and she is a "transcontinental cousin" of the same character from the other Kim Newman series, Anno Dracula and The Diogenes Club.

 In the later Von Carstein trilogy, the concept is revived with the Grand Master of the Order of the White Wolf, who is bitten by Vlad von Carstein yet manages to resist the temptations of vampirism.
 He ends up as the eternal guardian of Vlad's immortality-granting ring.
 It seems to be that, whilst being turned into a vampire does not alter one's perspective, the horrific hunger and starvation an unsated vampire experience eventually corrupts most vampires.

-The Tomb Kings of Khemri are the mummified rulers of an entire empire that was slain and reanimated in an act of magical genocide.
+The Tomb Kings of Khemri are the mummified rulers of an empire that was slain and reanimated in an act of magical genocide.
 They just want to be left alone, and are canonically considered a "Neutral" army that can ally with anyone.
 However, they do launch massive invasions in order to get back their stuff that had been stolen over the years.

 Morr may or may not be this, given that he takes care of souls in the afterlife, as opposed to eating them regardless of the host being dead or alive, like most active gods in the setting do on a routine basis.

-Decade Dissonance: Bretonnia is pretty much Medieval France, rife with knights and peasant longbow men and run by a feudal system.
+Decade Dissonance: Bretonnia is Medieval France, rife with knights and peasant longbow men and run by a feudal system.
 It sits right next door to The Empire, which has Renaissance era level technology going into the early Industrial Period level with elements of Steam Punk thrown in for good measure as well, including steam powered tanks!
 Bretonnia manages to resist being forcibly assimilated into the Empire, most likely due to the mountain range that makes travel between the two difficult, and the magic granted by a local god, the "Lady of the Lake" making their elite upper class Immune to Bullets.
 However, it's a little more complicated than that, with the local baby-eating wood elves being the most favourable candidate to be both granting them this power, and keeping the nation in its Medieval Stasis, simply to shield themselves from the outside world...

 Another possible reason that Bretonnia has maintained its independence is their great success in domesticating the flocks of pegasi that live in their mountains resulting in the rise of the Pegasus Knight.
 Pegasi exist in the Empire too, but mostly as very rare possessions of aristocrats, giving Bretonnia effective dominance of the air.
 The Royal Air Force - Bretonnian Pegasus Knights - are easily the most effective aerial troops in the game.